For Nepal, India and Tibet expeditions

 While travelling, trekking and/or climbing, there are risks to be encountered which you should be aware of:

 We travel in local transport that will not be up to developed country standards.
 Buses are old and rough, even our hired transport.
 The roads are rough and sometimes non-existent.
 Driving standards are very different - much worse - than western standards, but vehicles travel at much lower speeds.
-Where possible we minimize these risks by taking domestic flights.
+In Nepal where possible we minimize these risks by taking domestic flights.
 Domestic flights are mostly in small 16-19 seater twin-engined propeller aircraft with local pilots.
 The rural airstrips are rough, rarely flat and have no radar facilities.
 All flying is visual.
 There is an extremely low risk of snapped undercarriages and flying into a mountain in the clouds.
 Occasionally domestic flights are delayed several days by bad weather.

 While trekking you will be traversing rugged terrain: high mountain passes, snow and ice, exposed and rough trails, routes threatened by avalanches and landslides and crossing streams and rivers by rough bridges or slippery rocks.
 There are risks of falling, rock fall, landslides, collapsing bridges and exposure.
 The trails we use are mostly unmaintained.

 Climbing mountains is inherently dangerous.
 There are unavoidable risks of avalanche, rock fall, serac and icefall collapses, climbing protection failing, falling in crevasses, falling, hypothermia and extreme weather conditions.
 You may be climbing on ropes that are old with strength degraded, ropes that have been fixed by amateurs, ropes and protection that may have been placed incorrectly according to best practice.
 You may be crossing hidden or open crevasses without protection.
+Exercise your own judgment.

 Water should be purified or treated before drinking.
 This includes ALL tap water in cities, towns and villages, and all stream water.
 On glaciers and with snow melt we will advise.
 Cleaning your hands before eating and after toilet functions is critical in maintaining good health.